heroku/heroku-pgmigrate/README.md

 for reference in case one encounters a problem or wants a position to start reading the code.

+    # Add a pgbackups:plus plan, if no pgbackups plan is found at all
+    heroku addons:add pgbackups:plus -a <appname>

     # Create a Dev plan as a target to do a pgbackups restore into
     heroku addons:add heroku-postgresql:dev -a <appname>